Ban Employee of the Month Recognition

 The Employee of the Month, generally selected by management, is the recognition of an individual by the organization for their outstanding contribution as an employee.
 The recognition is usually accompanied by a gift, gift certificate and/or a certificate or a thank you note.
 Often the name of the awarded employee is engraved on a plaque in the company lobby.

 The Employee of the Month is an organizational recognition that companies have used - both successfully - and unsuccessfully - for years.

 In some organizations, Employee of the Month recognition is a joke.
 Employees think of it as a popularity, or an employees' take their turn contest for management-fawning employees who brown-nose their manager.

 In other organizations, it is a cherished form of recognition that employees seek, feel recognized for and are honored when they are designated the Employee of the Month.

 Concerns about Employee of the Month Recognition

-My most important concern with Employee of the Month recognition is that I have encountered numerous employers who believe their job of creating a motivating, rewarding work environment for employees is complete with this award.
+Our most important concern with Employee of the Month recognition is that we have encountered numerous employers who believe their job of creating a motivating, rewarding work environment for employees is complete with this award.